gfredericks/exact/README.md

 [![Circle CI](https://circleci.com/gh/gfredericks/exact.svg?style=svg)](https://circleci.com/gh/gfredericks/exact)

 A portable clojure library for doing exact arithmetic.
 I.e., you can write code that uses bigints and ratios and it works in CLJS too.

+Note that bigdecimals are *not* included; though generally all bigdecimal values can be represented as integers or ratios, the arithmetic is fairly different.

 ## Obtention